 Provide a list of the Nucleus Program Faculty: For the self-study year, provide a summary listing (according to the format below) of the faculty members who have primary responsibility for the program being reviewed.
-This faculty nucleus should consist of a minimum of five (5) persons who are full time academically/professionally qualified faculty members or their equivalent at the university and are significantly involved in the delivery and governance of the program.
+This faculty nucleus should consist of a minimum of five (5) persons who are full time at the university, academically or professionally qualified faculty members or their equivalent, and are significantly involved in the delivery and governance of the program.

-When completing the Self Study Report in the online system programs will enter a sample of five faculty members and their corresponding data individually (under Standard 3).
-These data will then populate the tables located below and those listed in standard 3 in the Faculty Reports section of the online system.
+When completing the Self-Study Report in the online system, the program will enter a minimum of five faculty members and their corresponding data individually (under Standard 3).
+These data will then populate the tables located below and those listed in Standard 3 in the Faculty Reports section of the online system.
 This will allow COPRA to collect all the faculty information requested without programs having to re-enter the same data in multiple tables.